bytedream/litbwraw/src/tutorial/creating-a-project.md

 You need to set some additional compiler flags to be able to call your wasm code from Javascript:
 - `-sEXPORTED_RUNTIME_METHODS=['cwrap','ccall']`: this exports the `cwrap` and `ccall` Javascript functions which allows us to call our library methods
 - `-sEXPORT_ES6=1`: this makes the created js glue ES6 compatible.
 It is not mandatory in general but needed as this tutorial/examples utilizes ES6 imports
-- `-sERROR_ON_UNDEFINED_SYMBOLS=0` (_optional for binary crates_): this ignores undefined symbols.
-Typically undefined symbols are not really undefined but the linker just can't find them, which is always the case if your crate is a library

 > If your package is a library, you have to add some additional options:
 > - `--no-entry`: this defines that the compiled wasm has no main function